 DEAUTH_CLIENT

-DEAUTH_CLIENT - Attempt to deauthenticate clients by sending spoofed deauthentication and disassociation packets.
+DEAUTH_CLIENT Attempt to deauthenticate WiFi clients by sending spoofed

 When to use it

-Use DEAUTH_CLIENT as part of an engagement when attempting to direct clients to a Pineapple access point or when harvesting handshakes.
+Use DEAUTH_CLIENT as part of an engagement when attempting to redirect

 Syntax

-BSSID (MAC address) of the access point, in the format xx:xx:xx:xx:xx:xx.
+BSSID (MAC address) of the access point the client is connected

-MAC address of the target client (or FF:FF:FF:FF:FF:FF for all clients) to attempt to disconnect.
+MAC address of target client (or FF:FF:FF:FF:FF:FF for all

 Results

 DEAUTH_CLIENT returns immediately.
-In the background, the PineAP system will attempt to disconnect clients.
+In the background, the PineAP system will transmit the disassociation and deauthentication packets.

 Limitations

 DEAUTH_CLIENT can be used on 2.4GHz channels, and on 5GHz channels which are not DFS channels.
 DFS channels have stronger regulatory requirements which prohibit transmission.
-Networks on 6GHz must utilize WPA3 features which prevent injected deauthentication packets.
+The WiFi standard requires that all networks on 6GHz utilize WPA3 features, such as Protected Management Frames, which prevent injected deauthentication packets on 6GHz networks.

 Networks which utilize Protected Management Frames (PMF) or the 802.11w standard will not be susceptible to injected disconnection packets.
 All networks utilizing WPA3 also enable Protected Management Frames.